rsbryan/rsbryan/README.md

 🛠 Proficient in Python, Java, JavaScript, React, COBOL, and C

-🔬 Interested in AI/ML, full-stack development, and cybersecurity
+🔬 Interested in AI/ML, back-end engineering, and cybersecurity